Court restricts who can bring voting rights challenges in a case involving voters with disabilities

 Arkansas Attorney General Tim Griffin applauded the decision by the 8th Circuit panel, saying the 2009 state law revolving around voters with disabilities “protects the right to vote free from undue influence or manipulation.”
 In the statement, he said Monday's ruling “means that officials can continue to enforce Arkansas’s laws and voters can have confidence in our elections.”

-The Mexican American Legal Defense Fund, which is representing the plaintiffs in the lawsuit, declined to comment.
+The Mexican American Legal Defense and Educational Fund, which is representing the plaintiffs in the lawsuit, declined to comment.

 Sophia Lin Lakin, director of the Voting Rights Project for the ACLU, said she wasn't surprised by the ruling given the decisions in the earlier cases.